catieeking509/NSB-html-css/README.md

 AS A corporate event organizer
 I WANT TO check the faq page
-SO THAT I know whether or not multi-day rentals are an option
+SO I know whether or not multi-day rentals are an option

 AS A college graduate
 I WANT TO browse through example photos
-SO THAT I know whether or not nsb can provide the aesthetic I'm looking for
+SO I know whether or not nsb can provide the aesthetic I'm looking for
 ```